Local Information for the Old Schoolhouse

 The main tourist information centre is in Portree (open from 9.00am to 8.00pm on weekdays, 10.00am to 4.00pm on Sundays.
 Tel: 01478 612137), but there are also smaller ones in Broadford and Dunvegan.
 A folder with some general tourist information and brochures is left in the cottage.

 The Old Inn in Carbost is about 10 mins walk down the hill from the cottage (that means up the hill at the end of the night!).
-It is very popular for bar meals and is open all day (it closes at midnight.
-Breakfast is available from 8.00am but you should telephone (01478 640205) if you are going to be that early.
+It is very popular for bar meals,is open all day and often has great live music. (it closes at midnight.
+Breakfast is available from 7.45am but you should telephone (01478 640205) if you are going to be that early.
 The Oyster shed also produces food which is very popular.

 Taigh Ailean in Portnalong (about 5 miles away) has recently changed hands but had a very good reputation.
 (Tel: 01478 640271)